fluid-systems/SOFIRpy/docs/contributing.rst

 Software developers, whether part of the core team or external contributors, are expected to adhere to best practices for documenting and testing new code.
 Those interested in contributing should fork the repository and submit a pull request via GitHub.
-Pull requests can be made to the development branch only.
 All pull requests will be reviewed by the core development team.

 Setting up the project locally: